pancake-master/pancakeswap-prediction-bot/README.md

 The `.env` file contains the configuration settings for the bot.
 Here's what each setting means:

-- `PRIVATE_KEY`: Your cryptocurrency wallet's private key.
+- `PRIVATE_KEY`: Your wallet's private key.
 Learn how to obtain your private key from [this YouTube tutorial](https://www.youtube.com/watch?v=AM2iob1pNiU).

 - `DEMO_MODE`: Set to `1` if you want the bot to run in demo mode, and `0` to run in live mode.